aristanetworks/quicktrace-public/README.md

 ```

 #### Creating Multiple QuickTrace Files
-Multiple QuickTrace files can be created by the same process by using the initialize_handle API.
-It takes the same arguments as the initialize API above but returns a TraceHandle that can be used with the lower-level QTFMT_H, QPROF_H and QTRACE_H macros.
+Multiple QuickTrace files can be created by the same process by using the `initialize_handle` API.
+It takes the same arguments as the initialize API above but returns a TraceHandle that can be used with the lower-level `QTFMT_H`, `QPROF_H` and `QTRACE_H` macros.
-The initialize_handle API can be used independently or in addition to the initialize API.
+The `initialize_handle` API can be used independently or in addition to the initialize API.

 #### Multithreaded Processes
 Multithreaded processes that require tracing from more than one thread must initialize QuickTrace through its MT specific APIs.